-Musana has trained over 100 women in tailoring, knitting, embroidery, and tie-dye.
-What started as an outlet targeting tourists and the oversea market with African merchandise, this branch has amplified with a window to reach local consumers.
-Our women currently have contracts with multiple schools, businesses, and organizations in Iganga to make uniforms, sweaters, bags, and other local demands.
+Musana trains and employs women in craftsmanship, tailoring, knitting, embroidery, and tie-dye.
+Our 20 full-time and 138 part-time women currently have contracts with multiple schools, businesses, and organizations in Iganga to make uniforms, sweaters, bags, and other local demands.
 Concurrently, these women continue to perfect their handiwork in the creation of beautiful merchandise that is sold in the tourist craft market in Uganda and overseas.
-Every item that is made in this department not only supports Musana, but provides an income for the women, enabling them to provide for themselves and their families.
+Every item that is made in this department not only supports Musana, but provides an income for the women, enabling them to take care of themselves and their families.

 Musana Sol View